Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

               and right of the current value
                 - If the potential neighbor has a value `1` and is unvisited add it to the queue/stack
-    - Add the value to list of visited values
 - Return `num_islands`
 ```

 Recall that breadth first search and depth first search in their most basic form only find _connected_ elements in a graph, so BFS/DFS will be performed multiple times, one for each island.
-You can try solving this problem on [Leetcode](https://leetcode.com/problems/number-of-islands/)
+You can try solving this problem on [Leetcode](https://leetcode.com/problems/number-of-islands/).

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->